aharonium/opensiddur.org/posts/HTML/prayers/solilunar/everyday/daytime/baqashot/agadelkha-a-piyyut-by-avraham-ibn-ezra-ca-12th-c.html.md

 <hr />

 A short piyyut by Avraham Ibn Ezra, whose first name is signed in an acrostic.
-The translation here follows after the translation that Honi Sanders and I published in the birkon for his wedding, <em><a href="http://opensiddur.org/?p=25938">Siman l'Vanim</a></em> (Dimus Parrhesia Press 2019) with some minor changes. --Aharon Varady
+The translation here, from an unknown and anonymous contributor to <a href="http://zemirotdatabase.org/edit_song.php?id=244&version=9">zemirotdatabase.org</a>, follows after the translation that Honi Sanders and I published in the birkon for his wedding, <em><a href="http://opensiddur.org/?p=25938">Siman l'Vanim</a></em> (Dimus Parrhesia Press 2019) with some minor changes. --Aharon Varady

 <h3>Source(s)</h3>